man455/wordpress-job-manager/readme.txt

 == Upgrade Notice ==

+= 0.6-beta4 =
+This is a beta release of Job Manager.
+Please do not use it in a production environment.

+= 0.6-beta3 =
+This is a beta release of Job Manager.
+Please do not use it in a production environment.

 = 0.6-beta2 =
 This is a beta release of Job Manager.
 Please do not use it in a production environment.